wso2/docs-ei/en/micro-integrator/docs/setup/installation/install_in_docker.md

-# Installing WSO2 EI on Docker
+# Installing WSO2 Micro Integrator on Docker

 To run your Micro Integrator solutions on Docker or Kubernetes, you need to first create an **immutable** docker image with the required synapse